kossnocorp/opensource.how/README.md

 ## Don't demand!

 Never demand anything from maintainers.
-Always keep in mind what maintainers' work is an act of goodwill — even labor backed by the community rarely pays more than minimum wage, so communicate accordingly.
+Always keep in mind that maintainers' work is an act of goodwill — even labor backed by the community rarely pays more than minimum wage, so communicate accordingly.

 If you need a piece of information or help, say it politely.
 If you want to have something done, never push.